Budget traveling Marrakech: What to expect in the Medina

-When I agreed to go to Marrakesh to meet my friends, I have to admit I was a little sceptical.
-It was a place I wanted to visit but wasn’t high on my list, however I can honestly say I loved every minute of my time budget traveling Marrakech.
-From dodging snakes charmers, eating some amazing food, to letting it’s vibrant energy engulf me; I loved it.
+When I agreed to go to Marrakesh to meet my friends, I have to admit I was a little skeptical.
+It was a place I wanted to visit but wasn’t high on my list, however, I can honestly say I loved every minute of my time budget traveling Marrakech.
+From dodging snakes charmers, eating some amazing food, to letting its vibrant energy engulf me; I loved it.

 I would definitely go back, budget traveling Marrakech just made me want to travel it properly, more long-term and experience the rest of the country, which I only got a glimpse of.
-Beyond the madness and chaos there is just so much charm, colour and vibrancy.
+Beyond the madness and chaos, there is just so much charm, color, and vibrancy.
 The locals, not the hawkers and vendors but the others are friendly and so welcoming…Morocco, I will be back!

 The highlights for me budget traveling Marrakech was just the whole experience in the Medina, I’ve traveled and lived in South East Asia and experienced some madness out there but compared to Marrakech.
 S.E.Asia is diluted.

 I know this post was very long but I hope it’s helped you if you’re thinking of budget traveling Marrakech.
 I also hope it hasn’t come across as a negative post, it’s not meant to be.
 This is just to make you aware of what to expect.